jarviscanada/jarvis_data_eng_shawn/README.md

 collection of resource usage information every minute.
 Coded SQL queries to generate reports for some business questions.

 - **[Core Java Apps](./core_java)**:
-  * Designed a Java8 based application called JavaGrep that searches all files in a directory recursively for a user-provided regular expression.
-Implemented method that contain those expressions and sent into a new file.
+  * Designed a Java application that searches all files in a directory recursively for a user-provided regular expression and machied lines are saved to a output file.
+Implemented the application using Java 8 Stream and Lambda APIs in order to improve application efficiency.
+Ultimized maven to manage the project dependencies.
   * Developed a JDBC-based application that allows users to perform basic CRUD operations on a PostgreSQL database using DAO pattern.
   * Designed a Java8 based application called TwitterCLI which helps users create, read, and delete posts on Twitter using Twitter Rest API.
-Implemented four versions of the TwitterCLI application - basic Java version, Spring Beans version, Spring Component Scan version, and Springboot version.
-Wrote Unit Tests and Integration Tests for the applications using JUnit4 and Mockito.
+Implemented the application using Springboot.
+Wrote unit and integration tests for the applications using JUnit4 and Mockito libraries.

 - **[SpringBoot App](./springboot)**: *[in-progress]*
-  * Implemented Java8 and Springboot based REST API of a trading platform that uses IEX Cloud as a data source and PostgreSQL to persist data.
+  * Implemented a Java 8 and Springboot based REST API of a trading platform that uses IEX Cloud (a REST API that provides stock data) as a data source and PostgreSQL to persist data.
 Used a three-tier microservice architecture to implement it.
 Made use of Spring DAO to handle data access in PostgreSQL.
 Wrote unit and integration test using JUnit4 and Mockito.
 Dockerized the application.